railgn/godot_test/README.md

 		Character_class Code alert (mapping stats)

-	dictionaries should be classes not singletons?
-Can add a folder for them? seems unnecessary
-		gotta instance them anyways

 Later:
 	add deep copy of skills? is this needed? would be useful when creating similar skills